 RVing in Hawaii FAQs

-It’s illegal for passengers to sleep in RVs while in motion in most places, including Hawaii.
-You can sleep in a motorhome if the rules in a certain state permit, but you must secure your passengers properly.
+It’s illegal for passengers to sleep in the back of RVs while in motion in most places, including Hawaii.
+Passengers can only sleep in chairs designated for traveling, with seatbelts on.

 There have been no major changes to the regulations governing recreational vehicle use in Hawaii.
 It is important to verify with local authorities for any revisions since local legislation and regulations might differ.